CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/README.md

 With these two steps, we simply finish the Two-pass Gaussian blur and we can save current image to next step.

 `Fourth: Combine`
-We combine the result we derived after above three steps with our original picture.
+We combine the result derived after above three steps with our original picture.
 Then we could get the bloom effect.

-By the way I think two pass blur is really clever since we deduplicate a lot of repeated I/O and calculations.
+By the way, I think two pass blur is really clever since we deduplicate a lot of repeated I/Os and calculations.

 ### 3. Toon Shading
 |  Without Toon Shading | With Toon Shading |